GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

-Easy-PQXX Build for Windows Visual Studio (0.0.5)
+Easy-PQXX Build for Windows Visual Studio (0.0.6)
 -------------------------------------------------

-[PQXX](http://pqxx.org/development/libpqxx/) is the C++ connector library for PostgreSQL.
-Build the libpqxx library for Windows quickly, with both Debug and Release configurations, install in Program Files, create property sheets to easily use in Visual Studio applications, with named versions for configurations and options.
+[PQXX](http://pqxx.org/development/libpqxx/) is the official C++ client API for PostgreSQL.
+Build the libpqxx library for Windows quickly, with both Debug and Release configurations, install in Program Files, fix problems, create property sheets to easily use in Visual Studio applications, with named versions for configurations and options.
 Skip past the notes to [Easy-PQXX Batch Build for Visual Studio](#easy-pqxx-batch-build-for-visual-studio) to jump right in with:

 1. Automated batch file to build and install in the selected location (typically C:\Program Files\libpqxx), asking for administrator privileges if needed to copy the files.
+2. EASY_PATCH settings for compile flags for features that are not enabled by CMake, allowing more efficient code in Windows.
-2. Configure for Unicode or MultiByte character sets.
+3. Configure for Unicode or MultiByte character sets.
 (For example Unicode character set may be needed to interface wxWidgets in the same application.)
-3. Keep named installations for different configurations.
+4. Keep named installations for different configurations.
-4. One library installation with both Debug and Release compiles that automatically switch in Visual Studio.
+5. One library installation with both Debug and Release compiles that automatically switch in Visual Studio.
-5. Property Sheets so your Visual Studio application (with both Debug and Release compiles) can be instantly configured.
+6. Property Sheets so your Visual Studio application (with both Debug and Release compiles) can be instantly configured.
-6. Gather DLLs from PostgreSQL library into your application automatically.
+7. Gather DLLs from PostgreSQL library into your application automatically.

 Additionally various configuration solving selections can be made, for example if you have more than one PostgreSQL library or want to compile for